-- Demonstrate planning and staff for safety in operations are in place. - The team should demonstrate that all needed roles are filled, or will be, with trained staff at the time of hand over to full operations. - All Human Resources processes for on-boarding operations staff should be complete or ready by the date of handover as appropriate.
+- Demonstrate planning and staff for safe operations are in place. - The team should demonstrate that all needed roles are filled, or will be, with trained staff at the time of hand over to full operations. - All Human Resources processes for on-boarding operations staff should be complete or ready by the date of handover as appropriate.
 Expatriate staff for Chile based deployments should have all necessary documents and requirements for work in Chile in place.
-Chilean staff should have any needed changes to their contracts made before operations begin. - An operations budget profile fully covering the needs of the observatory should be agreed to with the agencies in advance of full operations beginning. - All supplies and non-labor capital items should be in place. - Contracts needed in year 1 for operations services or supplies should be in place.
+Chilean staff should have any needed changes to their contracts made before operations begin. - An operations budget profile fully covering the needs of the observatory should be agreed to with the agencies in advance of full operations beginning. - All supplies and non-labor capital items should be in place. - Contracts needed in year 1 for operations services or supplies should be in place. - Any in-kind contributions necessary for operations should be demonstrated to be in place and functioning at the level needed for year 1.
+Any systems handed over to operations from construction in advance of this review should be demonstrated to be functioning at the required level of performance.

-- Any in-kind contributions necessary for operations should be demonstrated to be in place and functioning at the level needed for year 1.
-Any systems handed over to operations from construction in advance of this review should be demonstrated to be functioning at the required level of performance. - Demonstrate all needed advisory committees/structures are ready and in place. - Demonstrate that all construction related documentation is captured in an operations documentation management system. - Demonstrate that a significant fraction of the community has been granted user accounts in the US DF, that the Rubin Science Platform supports their access and authorization and that they have been given suitable training or information to do science with the Rubin data products as they are delivered. - Demonstrate a working alert stream and that the interface to the community brokers is working.
+- Demonstrate all needed advisory committees/structures are ready and in place. - Demonstrate that all construction related documentation is captured in an operations documentation management system. - Demonstrate ability to execute Alert Processing in the US DF including connectiing to community brokers. - Demonstrate ability to execute Data Release Processing including delivery of data to non US DF Data Facilities and ingest of data products from same for Data Access at USDF and Chile DAC. - Demonstrate that a significant fraction of the community has been granted user accounts in the US DF, that the Rubin Science Platform supports their access and authorization and that they have been given suitable training or information to do science with the Rubin data products as they are delivered.